syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/ImportAndExport.md

 ---
 layout: post
 title: XHTML Validation in RichTextEditor widget for Syncfusion Essential ASP.NET MVC
-description: Import a word document into the RichTextEditor and Export the widget's content into a word or pdf file
+description: Import a word document into the RichTextEditor and Export the widget's content into a word or PDF file
 platform: ASP.NET MVC
 control: RTE
 documentation: ug